 If you manage to get your dog in reach, don’t lunge for him, his reflexes are faster than yours.
 Let him come to you, then pet and praise him while slowly grabbing the collar.
 Don’t show him any anger for coming to you.

-If unfortunately your doberman has run away out of sight, note what direction he went and gather people to search the area.
-Your local humane society should also be able to help search.
+If unfortunately, your Doberman has run away out of sight, note what direction he went and gather people to search the area.
+Your local humane society might also be able to help search.

 Do you have any tricks to help catch a runaway dog?